 - Candidates who can demonstrate that their subject will enable them to contribute to the development of their home country.

-- For DPhil applications, priority will be given to candidates who hold a teaching post at a university in their home country and who can clearly demonstrate the need for the proposed research in their home country.
+- For DPhil applications, only candidates who hold a teaching post at a university in their home country and who can clearly demonstrate the need for the proposed research in their home country will be considered.

 In order to be considered for this scholarship, you must:

 (1) Apply to the Saïd Foundation by 01 November 2018.

 (2) Submit your application for graduate study by the relevant January deadline for your course.
 See the Courses page for the deadline applicable to your course.

 We will use the details you insert in the ‘Nationality and ordinary residence’ section of the graduate application form to assess your nationality and country of ordinary residence.
 For a definition of ordinary residency and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Technical Help.